Partnership Focused on Developing Female Talent Pipeline for Hong Kong’s I&T Ecosystems

 - Summer “Ideathon” between HKSTP and JYCGIF targets female secondary school students.

-- Participants will compete in groups to propose innovative I&T end-to-end solutions, under the guidance of leading female entrepreneurs.
+- Participants will compete in groups to propose innovative I&T end-to-end solutions, under the guidance of leading entrepreneurs.

 - A MoU was also signed between the two organizations that aims to organize other such I&T related activities in the future to help draw female secondary school students to the I&T field.